Neutrino oscillation measurements with KamLAND and JUNO in the presence of scalar NSI: Event rates in the Presence of Scalar NSI

-In this section we present the simulated event rates at JUNO in presence of sNSI and discuss some important features of the event spectra congruent with those observed in the probability plots in \fig \ref{fig:oscprob}.
-We consider reconstructed antineutrino energy in the range $\left(1.8, 8.0\right)$ MeV divided into 200 bins of $0.031$ MeV bin-width.
-We show results only for the diagonal sNSI $\eta_{\alpha\alpha}~(\alpha = e, \mu, \tau)$.
-We assume these to be real and set the remaining off-diagonal sNSI to be 0.
+In this section we present the simulated event rates at KamLAND and JUNO in presence of sNSI and check that the features of the event spectra are in congruence with those observed in the probability plots in \fig \ref{fig:oscprob}.
+For KamLAND, we follow the reconstructed energy binning as done in \cite{KamLAND:2013rgu}; while for JUNO we consider reconstructed antineutrino energy in the range $\left[1.8, 8.0\right]$ MeV divided into 200 bins of $0.031$ MeV bin-width.
+We show results for different values of $\eta_{ee}$.
+We assume it to be real and set the remaining diagonal and off-diagonal sNSI to be 0.
 We choose the mass of the lightest mass eigenstate to be $10^{-3}~\rm eV$.
 For NO, the lightest mass eigenstate is $m_{1}$ while for IO it is $m_{3}$.
-The value of standard oscillation parameters are taken from Table \ref{tab:t1}.
+The values of standard oscillation parameters are as shown in Table \ref{tab:t1}.

-The results are shown in Figs. \ref{fig:eventsNO} for NO and \ref{fig:eventsIO} for IO.
-The left (right) panels in these figures correspond to positive (negative) values of the sNSI parameters.
-The standard events rates are shown in red.
-In the top panel of \fig \ref{fig:eventsNO}, we consider $\vert\eta_{\alpha\alpha}\vert = 0.012$.
-As we will see later, this value of $\eta$ roughly corresponds to the upper $3\sigma$-allowed limit of the sNSI constraints with JUNO for NO. In the bottom panel of Fig. \ref{fig:eventsNO}, we show the relative difference in the number of expected events per neutrino energy bin for two sets of positive and negative sNSI parameters.
-These sNSI values correspond to slightly larger and slightly smaller choices compared to the top panel.
-Fig. \ref{fig:eventsIO} is generated in a similar way, but for IO.
-Note that in case of Fig. \ref{fig:eventsIO} we choose $\vert\eta_{\alpha\alpha}\vert$ such that they correspond to the $3 \sigma$-allowed upper limit for IO.
-From Figs. \ref{fig:eventsNO} and \ref{fig:eventsIO} the following observations can be made.
+The results are shown in Fig. \ref{fig:eventsNO} for NO (for KamLAND and JUNO) and Fig. \ref{fig:eventsIO} for IO (for JUNO only).
+The left panels in these figures correspond to the total IBD events as a function of neutrino energy for both positive and negative values of sNSI parameter $\eta_{ee}$.
+The standard event rates/data are shown in red.
+In the left panel of \fig \ref{fig:eventsNO}, we consider $\vert\eta_{ee}\vert = 0.012$.
+In the right panel of Fig. \ref{fig:eventsNO}, we show the relative difference in the number of expected events per neutrino energy bin for two sets of positive and negative sNSI parameters.
+These sNSI values correspond to slightly larger and slightly smaller choices compared to the left panel.
+Fig. \ref{fig:eventsIO} is generated in a similar way, but for JUNO events assuming IO.
+We can see that change in the value of $\eta_{ee}$ amplifies or suppresses the events rates both in KamLAND as well as in JUNO.
+Thus, it mimics the change that is caused by varying $\theta_{12}$.
+We, therefore, anticipate degeneracy in event rates for different combinations of solar oscillation parameters and $\eta_{ee}$.
+This degeneracy is shown in Fig. \ref{fig:kamland_deg} where KamLAND data (in red) is compared against two set of events spectra - one which corresponds to a choice of $\eta_{ee}=0.0$ (i.e. no sNSI) and $\theta_{12}$ and \sdm $3\sigma$-away (in dashed-black) from the actual best-fit; and another which has $\eta_{ee}=0.1$ along with different values of $\theta_{12}$ and \sdm (dashed-blue).